mhibbins/HeIST/README.md

 Species tree in newick format.
 Branch lengths must be in average substitutions per site and **branches must be labeled with concordance factors**.
 [IQTree](www.iqtree.org/doc/Concordance-Factor) can be used to do this.

+> If your tree is already ultrametric and in coalescent units, you can supply this directly if you add the flag `set type coal` to the input file.

 ### Traits

 Set which taxa have the derived character by using